What is an IPO and how does it work?

-Previously there have been restrictions on IPOs that mean only institutional investors can participate fully in this primary market, while retail investors could only participate in the secondary market – when shares are exchanged between investors.
-However, you can now invest at the same time and price as institutional investors, thanks to our partnership PrimaryBid.1
+There have been restrictions on IPOs that mean only institutional investors can participate fully in this primary market, while retail investors could only participate in the secondary market – when shares are exchanged between investors.

 Who sets the IPO price?

 Investment banks set the IPO price.
 The company decides how many of its shares it wants to sell to the public and then the nominated investment bank does a valuation of the business.
 Once that’s done, an initial share price is released, and the public can start trading shares when the listing happens.